entur/jwt-resource-server/jwt-server/README.md

 A tenant id-filter can be used to conveniently enable/disable specific tenants.
 Using this filter could also simplify sharing configuration, for example using a ConfigMap in Kubernetes.

 ## Security configuration
 By default, all requests must be so-called _fully authenticated_.
-In other words all requests must have a valid JWT token.
+In other words all requests must have a valid JWT token (of any of the configured tenants).

 Open endpoints (i.e. permitted for all, open to the world) must be explicitly configured using MVC or Ant matchers:

 ```
 entur:
-  jwt:
   authorization:
     permit-all:
       ant-matcher:
         patterns:
          - /unprotected/**
       mvc-matcher:
         patterns:
          - /some/path/{myVariable}
 ```

 Note that Spring Web uses MVC matchers.
 In other words, for a `@RestController` with a method